gnuarmeclipse/gnuarmeclipse.github.io-source/pages/openocd/overview.md

 ## Benefits

-For Windows and OS X users, the main advantage of using **GNU ARM Eclipse OpenOCD** is the convenient install/uninstall/upgrade procedure.
+For Windows and macOS users, the main advantage of using **GNU ARM Eclipse OpenOCD** is the convenient install/uninstall/upgrade procedure.

   * the Windows version is distributed as a setup wizard that handles all install details, including adding the proper keys to the windows registry, that can help the plug-in to automatically discover the OpenOCD location;
-  * the OS X version is distributed as a standard .pkg install package.
+  * the macOS version is distributed as a standard .pkg install package.
   ![The OpenOCD Windows setup wizard]({{ site.baseurl }}/assets/images/2015/openocd-setup-wizard.png)

 Although most GNU/Linux distributions already provide different versions, we also provide a Debian x64 version of OpenOCD, which, compared to the standard distribution, has the advantage that is a standalone package, that includes all required libraries and can be installed at any location.